headzoo/ocean/README.md

 ### Credits
 Ocean is an indirect fork of [go-shlex](http://code.google.com/p/go-shlex/) written by Steven Thurgood.
-Contributions were make by Jonathan Rudenberg through his fork [flynn/go-shlex](https://github.com/flynn/go-shlex).
+Contributions were make by Jonathan Rudenberg through his fork at [flynn/go-shlex](https://github.com/flynn/go-shlex).